GautamGupta/bb-legacy-plugins/webpurify/trunk/readme.txt

 == Description ==

-Uses the powerful WebPurify Profanity Filter Web Service to replaces profane words in user comments with '*' character.
+Uses the powerful WebPurify Profanity Filter Web Service to replace profane words in user comments with '*' character.

+Although WebPurify already contains an extensive list of profane words, we also provide custom whitelists and blacklists for each license.

-You must purchase a WP BBPress Plugin license key (or get a 7 day trial key) by visiting <a href="http://www.webpurify.com/bbpress-plugin.php">WebPurify</a>
+You must purchase a WP BBPress Plugin license key (or get a 7 day trial key) by visiting <a href="ttp://www.webpurify.com/bbpress-plugin.php?utm_source=bbpress_admin&utm_medium=bbpress&utm_campaign=bbpress">WebPurify</a>

 == Installation ==